-Many homes can be fitted with air conditioning machines that are able to keep your home cool on even the hottest days.
+Many homes can be fitted with air conditioning machines, such as a Koldfront, that are able to keep your home cool on even the hottest days.
 But throughout winter they won’t have been used, so you may want to seek the guidance of professionals to give it a service and a once over.
 This is when an ac repair might come in handy.
 Other appliances that could go wrong during the summer would be fridges and freezers, especially when you need them the most.

 Test carbon dioxide/smoke detectors

 Another test that should be on your list is to test your detectors.
 Your detectors should have a “test” button.
 If the alarm sounds, you’re good to go.
 If not, replace batteries immediately and test again.
 If it still doesn’t sound, it’s possible there’s simply corrosion on the battery terminal, and it won’t detect new batteries.
 Clean it and try again.
 If it still doesn’t work, you’ll likely need a new detector.